legal resources necessary to hold negligent facilities accountable.

 "Policy: The location will promote the care for residents in a manner and an environment that maintains or enhances each resident's dignity and respect and recognition of his or her individuality.
 Ideas for maintaining a resident's dignity may include but not limited to: Respecting resident private space and property (examples, including closing doors as requested by the resident; not moving or inspecting resident's personal possessions without permission)."

 - Failure to Timely Report Suspected Abuse, Neglect of a Resident and Report the Results of the Investigation to Proper Authorities

 In a summary statement of deficiencies dated May 17, 2018, the state investigative team documented that the nursing home had failed to "ensure an injury of an unknown source was reported within two hours to the State survey agency."
 This incident involved one resident "reviewed for an investigation of an injury of unknown origin.
 If the facility fails to report injuries of unknown origin [promptly] to the State Licensing Authority, corrective measures may not be acted on, and the facility is unable to assure residents are free from abuse or neglect."

 If you suspect caregivers, employees or other residents victimized your loved one while a resident at Good Samaritan Society - Four Corners Village, call the New Mexico nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively for San Juan County victims of mistreatment living in long-term facilities including nursing homes in Aztec.
+Our network of attorneys fights aggressively for San Juan County victims of mistreatment living in long-term facilities including nursing homes in Aztec.
 Our knowledgeable attorneys offer legal representation to patients with cases that involve abuse and neglect happening in public and private nursing facilities.